Tantre Farm CSA Newsletter

 10 stems flat-leaf parsley, coarsely chopped, (1/2 cup packed)

 Use a box grater or a food processor to coarsely shred the chunks of beet and apples and place in a large bowl.
 Add the shredded cabbage to the bowl.
 Whisk together the vinegar, agave syrup, mustard and salt in a liquid measuring cup or small bowl.
 Whisk in the oil and pour the dressing over the beet-cabbage mixture and toss to coat thoroughly.
 Sprinkle the parsley over it all.
 Cover and refrigerate for up to 2 days.
 Serve chilled.
-Optional: Garnish with Pea Shoots.
+Optional: Garnish with Pea or Sunflower Shoots.

 BRAISED DAIKON (from Winter Harvest Cookbook) Serves 4.